agera-edc/DataSpaceConnector/docs/integration-testing.md

           RUN_INTEGRATION_TEST: true
           POSTGRES_USER: ${{ secrets.POSTGRES_USERNAME }}
           POSTGRES_PWD: ${{ secrets.POSTGRES_PASSWORD }}
-        run: ./gradlew -p extensions/postgres/assetindex check -DincludeTags="postgres-integration-test"
+        run: ./gradlew -p extensions/postgres test -DIncludeTags="postgres-integration-test"
 ```

-It is important to note that the secrets (here: `POSTGRES_USERNAME` and `POSTGRES_PASSWORD`) must be defined within the
-repository's settings and that can only be done by a committer with temporary admin access, so be sure to contact them
-before submitting your PR.
+It is important to note that the secrets (here: `POSTGRES_USERNAME` and `POSTGRES_PASSWORD`) must be defined within the repository's settings and that can only be done by a committer with temporary admin access, so be sure to contact them before submitting your PR.

 ## Do's and Don'ts